MP Estate Planning UK

 Key Considerations for Inheritance Tax Returns:

-• Valuation of foreign assets at the date of death
+• Valuation of foreign assets at the date of death — you may need a local professional valuation

-• Documentation supporting the valuation and ownership
+• Documentation supporting the valuation, ownership, and any liabilities (such as foreign mortgages)

 Information Needed for HMRC

-• Any liabilities associated with the assets
+• Any liabilities associated with the assets (such as foreign mortgages, outstanding debts, or management charges)

 Deadlines and Compliance